robor97/robor97.github.io/_posts/2016-05-20-A-day-in-the-life-of-a-Platform-Engineer.md

 ## Down to work...

 I will pickup my highest priority task from the Kanban board and begin or continue working on it.
 I will have added progress notes to the task so that the rest of the team are aware of my progress.
-If i am sharing a task with other team members we will open a comms channel so we can work collaboratively for the duration.
+If I am sharing a task with other team members we will open a comms channel so we can work collaboratively for the duration.

 ## Passing the Duck...